cloudstax/firecamp/catalog/mongodb/README.md

 The FireCamp MongoDB container is based on the [official MongoDB image](https://hub.docker.com/_/mongo/).
+Two volumes will be created, one for journal, the other for data.
+The journal volume will be mounted to the /journal directory inside container.
 The data volume will be mounted to the /data directory inside container.
 The MongoDB data will be stored at the /data/db directory, and the config files are at the /data/conf directory.

 **Security**